janelia-flyem/dvid/README.md

     % dvid types

-### Create a new dataset
+### Create a new repository (repo)

+One DVID server can manage different repositories (repos), each of which correspond to a set of possibly versioned data in a consistent coordinate system.
+We think of a repo as all the data associated with a particular alignment of images.
+If the underlying image data is changed dramatically, e.g., through realignment, warping, etc, it should be given a separate repo.
-One DVID server can manage many different datasets.
-We create a dataset like so:
+We create a new repo like so:

-    % dvid datasets new
+    % dvid repos new

 A hexadecimal string will be printed in response.
-Datasets, like versions of data within a dataset, are identified by a global UUID, usually printed and read in hexadecimal format (e.g., "c78a0").
+Repos are identified by the global UUID of its root version, usually printed and read in hexadecimal format (e.g., "c78a0").
 When supplying a UUID, you only need enough letters to uniquely identify the UUID within that DVID server.
-For example, if there are only two datasets, each with only one version, and the root versions for each dataset are "c78a0..." and "da0a4...", respectively, then you can uniquely specify the datasets using "c7" and "da".
+For example, if there are only two repos, each with only one version, and the root versions for each repo are "c78a0..." and "da0a4...", respectively, then you can uniquely specify the repos using "c7" and "da".
 (We might use one letter, but generally two or more letters are better.)

     % dvid types

-Entering the above command will show the new dataset but there are no data under it.
+Entering the above command will show the new repo but there are no data under it.

-### Create new data for a dataset
+### Create new data for a repo

-We can create an instance of a supported data type for the new dataset:
+We can create an instance of a supported data type for the new repo:

-    % dvid dataset c7 new grayscale8 mygrayscale
+    % dvid repo c7 new grayscale8 mygrayscale

-Replace "c7" with the first two letters of whatever UUID was printed when you created a new dataset.
+Replace "c7" with the first two letters of whatever UUID was printed when you created a new repo.
-You can also see the UUIDs for datasets by using the "dvid types" command.
+You can also see the UUIDs for repos by using the "dvid types" command.

 After adding new data, you can see the result via the "dvid types" command.
 It will show new data named "mygrayscale" that is of grayscale8 data type.
 DVID allows a variety of data types, each